ufsitblue/ufsitblue.github.io/README.md

 <br />
 <br />

-## CyberForce '22 - Competition 101 Webinar Notes
+## CyberForce '22 - Notes on Competition Details

 Watch this ASAP if you're a participant in this competition.